MyModel and the route

 Route shown in the previous section, we can create an instance as follows:

-Ema typeclass has four methods, with the last two of them being optional with default implementations:
+Ema typeclass has three methods, one of them being optional:

-encodeRoutethat converts our route type to a browser URL slug path representing relative URLs like
+encodeRoutethat converts our route type to a filepath

 decodeRoutethat does the reverse converstion (the conversion must be isomorphic)